 In this Three network review, which will be updated as new deals and offers come to market, we’ll analyze the network including its coverage, plans and what lies ahead for the U.K. carrier.

 |2100MHz||UMTS / HSDPA / HSPA+ / DC-HSPA+||3G|

-Three’s U.K. network has always been data-focused, with the network prioritizing the data-capable 3G standard ahead of the voice-focused GSM 2G standard.
+Three’s U.K. network has always been data-focused, with the network prioritizing the data-capable 3G standard ahead of the voice-centric GSM 2G standard.
 Other networks offer 2G services as a backup plan, but Three only offers 3G and 4G services.
-The carrier covers 97 percent of the population with 3G, and 91 percent with 4G, so it has little for a 2G backup.
+The carrier covers over 98 percent of the population with 3G, and over 99 percent with 4G.

 Its 4G network was originally planned to operate in the 800MHz spectrum, but Three was also granted license by the regulator in 2012 to operate in part of the 1800MHz obtained through the creation of EE.
 Although limited in capacity, the 800MHz support means Three’s indoor and long distance 4G coverage holds up well.

 While its rival networks all introduced 4G services at a premium to customers before almost dropping 3G contracts in their entirety, Three chose to tease its delayed network with a campaign offering LTE to all customers at no extra premium.
 The carrier’s early All You Can Eat data proposition drew in millions of customers looking for unlimited data.